miroapp/app-examples/examples/drag-and-drop/README.md

 ├── src
 │  └── styles
 │      └── style.css <-- CSS styles for the app.
 │  └── App.tsx <-- The main app.
-Contains strucutre for the sidebar when launched.
+Contains structure for the sidebar when launched.
 This file also contains logic for fetching images from [The Noun Project](https://thenounproject.com/).
 │      main.tsx <-- Initializes app, and contains logic for dropping image onto the board.
 ├── app.html <-- The app itself.
 This is loaded on the board inside the 'appContainer' └── index.html <-- The app entry point.
 This is what you specify in the 'App URL' box in the Miro app settings